Genivia/ugrep/README.md

                   $ ugrep -w 'patricia' myfile

            To  count the number of lines containing the word `patricia' or `Patri- cia` in a file:

                   $ ugrep -cw '[Pp]atricia' myfile

            To count the total number of times the word  `patricia'  or  `Patricia` occur in a file:

-                  $ ugrep -cgw '[Pp]atricia' myfile
+                  $ ugrep -cuw '[Pp]atricia' myfile

            To list all Unicode words in a file: